SPAWNing Structural Priming Predictions from a Cognitively Motivated Parser: Methods

 We used a comprehension-to-production priming paradigm to evaluate the two theories.
 In each experimental trial, human participants or SPAWN models were presented with three primes with the same structure, followed by an ambiguous partial prompt such as \ref{ex:target1} that could be completed either with or without a reduced RC.
-We used four prime types: three prime types with RCs (one each for RRC, FRC and ProgRRC), as well as control primes without RCs, such as \ref{ex:amv-prime1}--\ref{ex:amv-prime3}. \ex.
-The dog chased the boy and ran away. \ex.
-The monkey chased the hatter and stole a hat. \ex.
-The dentist chased her son and panted. \ex.
-The thief chased \_\_\_
+We used four prime types: three prime types with RCs (one each for RRC, FRC and ProgRRC), as well as control primes without RCs, such as \ref{ex:amv-prime1}--\ref{ex:amv-prime3}.